 When it comes to sporting injuries, the healthcare sector’s priority has been on reducing recovery time for athletes and individuals who want to have their recovery time reduced dramatically and return to their normal routine as soon as possible.
 Depending on the severity of the injury, sporting injury recovery time can be substantial, which for professionals can mean a long time away from their desired sport or career.

-The healthcare sector works hard to reduce recovery time, and this also includes using developments in technology to great advantage.
+Aside from the downtime, treating a sports-related injury also requires sports physical therapy (PT).
+And today, healthcare professionals have intensive knowledge and clinical practice to evaluate and treat patients using manual therapy and even modern innovations.
+The healthcare sector also works hard to reduce recovery time, and this also includes using developments in technology to great advantage.